Ever walked into a city hall meeting and felt like you were watching a circus?

 Thinking “Legislature = Law‑Making Only”

 People often forget that oversight is a huge part of the job.
 Committees regularly summon ministers, demand reports, and can even launch investigations.
-Ignoring this facet makes you miss a big slice of what keeps governments honest It's one of those things that adds up..
+Ignoring this facet makes you miss a big slice of what keeps governments honest Which is the point..

 Assuming All Bills Become Law